yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/soap-rest.md

 3. Select **From WSDL** from the Import an API Definition window
 4. In the **Upstream Target** field, enter `https://www.dataaccess.com/webservicesserver/numberconversion.wso` as listed in the Prerequisites.
 5. Paste the WSDL definition from the link in Prerequisites (you should remove the `<script>` code from line 2)
 6. Click **Generate API**.
-You should now have an API named `NumberService` in your API list
+You should now have an API named `NumberConversion` in your API list

 ![NumberService API](/docs/img/2.10/numberservice_api.png)

 ## Step2: Add the transforms to an Endpoint

-1. From the API list, select Edit from the Actions menu for the `NumberService` API
+1. From the API list, select Edit from the Actions menu for the `NumberConversion` API
 2. Select the **Endpoint Designer** tab.
 You should see 2 POST endpoints that were imported.
 We will apply the transforms to one of the endpoints

 ![Endpoints](/docs/img/2.10/numberservice_endpoints.png)